g0tmk/dotfiles-linux/README.md

 0. Install firefox stable (from [here](https://wiki.debian.org/Firefox#Firefox_Stable.2C_Beta_and_Nightly))

-    - If a desktop environment is installed already, you might have the best version of firefox already.
-Check if firefox-esr and firefox are installed already, if they are, skip the rest of this section.
+    - If a desktop environment is installed already, you might have the best version of firefox.
+Check if firefox-esr and firefox are installed already.
+If they are, skip the rest of this section.

     ```bash
     sudo apt show firefox-esr